Delay Navigator

 An activity gets assigned delay contribution when it transmits delay in addition to it having either a duration increase, non-inherited start delay or both.
 The delay contribution that that an activity gets is analogous with the proportion of the delay it transmits to its successor/s compared to other activities that also transmit delay to those successor/s.
 After all calculations are complete, the contribution of all the activities is normalised to add up to 100%.

-Highlighting the Activity codes
+Highlighting Activity Codes

 You can also filter the activities in the graph based on their Activity codes to see which of your suppliers, activities, or contractors have the most delay contributions.